-Dear Water Customers.
+Dear Water Customers,

-We are pleased to present to you our 2012 Annual Water Quality Report.
+We are pleased to present to you our 2017 Annual Consumer Confidence Report.
 This report is designed to inform you about the quality of water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect water resources.
 We are committed to ensuring the quality of your drinking water.
-This report presents water quality data and explains what it means.
+This report presents water quality data and explains their facts on public health.